AnthoLM/CommonModuleProject/README.md

 - Grégory STANKOV
   - School: HES-SO - Genève, Haute Ecole Spécialisée de Suisse occidentale - HEG
   - Short description: Grégory is a highly motivated software developer with 2 years of experience in IT.
-Grégory has a strong understanding of [skill 1], [skill 2], and [skill 3].
+Grégory has a strong understanding of Python, Java, and JS.
 Grégory is confident in his ability to contribute to the project and is looking forward to working with the team.
   - Skill levels:
     - Javascript
     - Vue.js